build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 1. A "malicious" host interacts with a "compromised" host causing GuardDuty to report a finding.
 2. The finding is matched in an EventBridge rule that does two things:
    1. Triggers an SNS rule that sends an email to a defined admin with easy to read text explaining the finding.
-   2. Triggers a Lambda function that moves the compromised host to a forensic security group where it is isolated for furter investigation.
+   2. Triggers a Lambda function that moves the compromised host to a forensic security group where it is isolated for further investigation.

 ## Prerequisites